 If you’re not familiar with alternative text—more commonly known as alt text—it’s the written copy that physically describes an image in a digital space and plays a significant role in making the online world more inclusive.

-Facebook, Twitter, Instagram, and LinkedIn all allow for custom alt text to be written when a user uploads a new photo.
+Facebook, Twitter, Instagram, LinkedIn and even Pinterest all allow for custom alt text to be written when a user uploads a new photo.
 See the below videos to learn how to add alt text on each platform as well as tips for writing effective image descriptions and examples.

 Are you looking into a third-party site or app to help you manage your social media?
 Make sure they have alt text capabilities as part of their publishing experience!
 Here's a breakdown of how some popular management systems handle accessibility for images.